We may earn affiliate commissions for the recommended products. Learn more.

 The Aura mobile app – in this case, the Aura Android app – is a well-designed and easy-to-use app that puts most of the Aura experience directly in your pocket.
 For initial setup and detailed examinations of your credit file, I suggest using the Aura Identity Theft Protection webpage from your desktop or laptop computer.
 But for on-the-go updates, Aura’s Android app is an accessible window into your protection status.

-Drawbacks of Aura
+Drawbacks of using Aura

 2. No direct USPS address change monitoring.
 With Aura, you may be slower to discover that someone has stolen your postal mail than with some rivals.